FabricMC/fabric-docs/develop/getting-started/creating-a-project.md

 ![Open Project Prompt](/assets/develop/getting-started/open-project.png)

 ::: warning
-Do not create your project folder in a cloud storage directory (for example, OneDrive), and avoid using paths with non-ASCII characters.
+You should follow these rules when choosing the path to your project:

+- Avoid cloud storage directories (for example Microsoft Onedrive)
+- Avoid non-ASCII characters (for example emoji, accented letters)
+- Avoid spaces

+An example of a "good" path may be: `C:\Projects\YourProjectName`
 :::

 ## Importing the Project {#importing-the-project}